 Juries decide facts, while courts decide the law.

 As we discussed in the questions of fact page, jurors are tasked with deciding whose witnesses, evidence, and stories are more credible.
 For example, if one witness says you slipped and fell in a store because you were just being clumsy while another claims to have seen a puddle of water in front of you, the jury must weigh the testimony and decide whom they believe.
 These are classic questions of fact.

 Judges must decide the law.
-By this we mean, judges decide matters like which laws apply to the case, whether evidence is legally permissible to be seen by the jury, and whether each litigant has provided enough evidence that their claims or defenses should be allowed to go to trial.
+By this we mean, judges decide matters like which laws apply to the case, whether evidence is legally permitted to be presented to the jury, and whether each litigant has provided sufficient evidence for their claims or defenses that they can be allowed to go to trial.
 Some examples of what we're talking about:

 - Prior to trial, a defendant files a motion for summary judgment asking the judge to dismiss the plaintiff's claims because there's no evidence the defendant contributed to the accident.
 Unless the plaintiff can then produce some evidence that the defendant may have been at fault, the court will dismiss the plaintiff's claim as a matter of law.